A Look at the Bechdel Test

 Consider the following.
 These are bits of my prose.
-These are the points where my three (so far) NaNoWriMo novels passed.
+These are the points where my first three NaNoWriMo novels passed.
 First off is a sentence from Untrustworthy, and it is the first dialogue spoken.
 It is in the first chapter, page 1.

 “Good morning, Ixalla,” Tathrelle said…

 And the second one is from The Obolonk Murders.
 It is in the first chapter, page 3.
 Selkhet (who is a female robot) is speaking to the main character, Peri Martin.